Barnes Common

-Barnes Common is common land in the south east of Barnes, London, England, adjoining Putney Lower Common to the east and bounded to the south by the Upper Richmond Road.
+Barnes Common is a local nature reserve on common land in the south east of Barnes, London, England, adjoining Putney Lower Common to the east and bounded to the south by the Upper Richmond Road.
 Along with Barnes Green, it is one of the largest zones of common land in London with 49.55 ha of protected commons.
-It is also a Local Nature Reserve.
+It is also a local nature reserve.
 Facilities include a full-size football pitch and a nature trail.

 The common is made up of mixed broadleaf woodland, scrubland and acid grassland and is generally flat.
 It is owned by the Dean and Chapter of St Paul's Cathedral, acting through the Church Commissioners, and managed by the London Borough of Richmond upon Thames, advised and assisted by the charity Barnes Common Limited (previously known as Friends of Barnes Common).